HintHub/hh-prodstack/readme.md

 cd into the dir

-Run `chmod u+x run.sh` to make the run.sh executable for the owner (user).
+Run `sudo chmod u+x install.sh` to make the install.sh executable

-do `./run.sh`

-Now the stack should be building as well spinning up three containers.
-You can observe that by using `docker ps`.

-if your user is not root and not in the docker group, you should use sudo.

-If fixtures not loading, you should do that manually.

-Also you have to, depending on your Stack, add the docker container IP to `/etc/hosts`. docker inspect <container_name> helps you.
+After making it executable, run it. `sudo ./install.sh <appName> <dbUser> <dbPass>`

+The Script should do all the rest for you.

 ## Front nginx